xpipe-io/xpipe-io.github.io/docs/connections/shell-connections.md

 terminal once you exit the shell.

 You can launch a shell connection in the desktop application by clicking on it.
-Alternatively, you are also able to launch your shell connection directly from your terminal using the X-Pipe CLI:
+Alternatively, you are also able to launch your shell connection directly from your terminal using the XPipe CLI:

     xpipe launch <connection name>